hackclub/hackclub/workshops/notes_to_self/README.md

 - access local storage to edit or delete your notes
 - add more fields to each note (suggestions include "what i was eating today")
 - add tags to better organize your notes

+What else can you do with local storage?
+With JSON?
+With objects?